 - Go to the Swagbucks Shop to see all their partner merchants.

 - Under each store, you’ll notice a percentage-based cash-back amount, like up to 2% cash back (earn up to 2 SB per $1).

-- Click the store you want and look at the “Special Terms” for that store (for example, clicking on Walmart shows you eligible departments like baby or beauty for cash back).
+- Click the store you want and look at the “Special Terms” (for example, clicking on Walmart shows you eligible departments for cash back, like Baby or Beauty).